zararauf/DIGHUM101-2025/README.md

 ### 1. Copy the repository

 Clone or download this repository to your computer.
+    Click the green "Code" button in the top right of the repository information.
+    Click "Download Zip".
-Make sure to place it in a folder **whose location you will not change** later on.
+    Extract this folder to a location on your computer that you will **not change** later on.
+Open this repository in VS Code

 ### 2. Create the Conda environment